JFWooten4/free-markets/group/stellar/interleaving-sdex/comment-rahim.md

 ### 1.2.3 Active Competative Differentiation Work

-> I’m interested to learn what the fees on soroban will be when adoption grows.
+> I'm interested to learn what the fees on soroban will be when adoption grows.
 Stellar classic fees make fee sponsoring very doable and also allow for low value transactions.
-The latter I really can’t judge yet; soroban be just as efficient in terms of fees as the dex is for conversions of low amounts?
+The latter I really can't judge yet; soroban be just as efficient in terms of fees as the dex is for conversions of low amounts?
 >
 > &mdash; [Wouter](https://discordapp.com/channels/761985725453303838/1302004423483981924/1305172585788735488)